2022–23 South Pacific cyclone season: Tropical Cyclone Irene

 By early January 13, the FMS noted that a low pressure system was expected to develop to the west of Vanuatu in the next 5 days, and gave it a moderate chance of development.
 However, the low formed in the Australian region late on the same day, and by January 14, it organized into a tropical disturbance, with the FMS designating it as 05F.
 05F briefly entered the basin by the next day, before subsequently moving back to the Australian region late by the same day.

 By January 17, 05F moved back into the South Pacific basin, where it was upgraded to a tropical depression by the FMS.
 At 03:00 UTC on January 18, the JTWC's began issuing warnings on the system, classifying it as Tropical Cyclone 09P.
 The FMS subsequently followed suit, upgrading the system into a Category 1 tropical cyclone on the Australian scale and naming it Irene.
 At that time, satellite imagery showed Irene was quickly developing a central dense overcast (CDO).
 Under a favorable environment of warm sea surface temperatures, low wind shear and strong poleward outflow, Irene intensified into a Category 2 tropical cyclone late on the same day.
-However, as it moved over Tanna Island in Vanuatu, its weakly-defined and elongated low-level circulation center quickly became exposed due to the wind shear, prompting the JTWC to issue its final warning on Irene and reclassify the system as a subtropical cyclone by January 19.
+However, as it moved over Tanna Island in Vanuatu, its weakly defined and elongated low-level circulation center quickly became exposed due to the wind shear, prompting the JTWC to issue its final warning on Irene and reclassify the system as a subtropical cyclone by January 19.
 The FMS subsequently downgraded Irene into a Category 1 tropical cyclone, and continued to issue warnings as it weakened while moving east-southeast, before declaring the system an extratropical cyclone late on the same day.
 Irene was last noted the next day.

 A heavy rain alert was issued for some parts of Fiji and the public was advised to be on high alert.
 Similar warnings were also issued to Vanuatu.
 On January 19, Irene caused flooding and power cuts in Port Villa.

 Tropical Depression 06F

-On January 20, a tropical low entered the basin from the Australian region, where the FMS immediately designated the system as Tropical Depression 06F.
-Later on the same day, the JTWC upgraded the system into a tropical storm, and designating it as Tropical Cyclone 10P, although the system was becoming exposed due to a dry air infiltration.
-With the system becoming fully exposed due to increasing wind shear and large amounts of dry air, the JTWC issued their final advisory on 06F the next day.
-The FMS continued to issue advisories on 06F as it continued east-southeast, before turning south-southwest and weakening into a low pressure area by January 22.
-The remnants of the system impacted New Zealand on January 27, causing severe flooding and killing 4 people.
+On January 20, a tropical low entered the basin from the Australian region, where it was immediately designated as Tropical Depression 06F by the FMS.
+Later that day, the JTWC would recognize the system as a tropical cyclone, designating it as Tropical Cyclone 10P, although the system was becoming exposed due to a dry air infiltration.
+With the system becoming fully exposed due to increasing wind shear and large amounts of dry air, the JTWC would issue their final advisory on 06F the next day.
+The FMS continued to issue advisories on 06F as it continued east-southeast, before it turned south-southwest and degenerated into a low pressure area on January 22.
+The remnants of the system impacted New Zealand on January 27, causing severe flooding which killed 4 people and resulted in US$1.2 billion in damages.